LuisVZ485/LuisVZ485/README.md

 ## What am I doing?
 👩‍💻 I'm currently working on Fiverr, Kwork and others

-🧠 and learning about MATLAB and Python
+🧠 and learning about cybersecurity and data